How to Get a Tax ID Number: Everything You Need to Know

 - If the business changes hands, the new owners probably want to get a new EIN.
 Use Form SS4 and send it via mail to the IRS.

 If you'd like advice with an issue related to tax ID numbers, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-They come from top law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Stripe, and Twilio.
+They come from top law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Menlo Ventures, and Airbnb.